 Try it for yourself! (just make sure you don’t do this with a window you care about):

-3. Then while still holding down command, press the down arrow (you can now let go of command).
+command, press thedown arrow(you can now let go ofcommand).
 This will show you the open and minimized windows of the current application.
+Arrow downto one of the minimized windows (so that it’s highlighted).- Then press the

-6. Press the spacebar again to close the preview.
+spacebaragain to close the preview. - Press

-8. Now go to your dock and click the program/window you just did this too and it should pop back out as a super tiny version.
+escto go back to the normal desktop. - Now go to your dock and click the program/window you just did this too and it should pop back out as a super tiny version.